ThirdAILabs/ner-backend/electron-ner-app/README.md

 ```

 ### Windows Build

+The following steps are for a fresh windows installation.
+However, if you're on this branch, all of the libraries are already built and pushed to this branch.
+You can skip the steps where you build/copy libraries to ner-backend if those files already exist in ner-backend.
+You would only have to rebuild them if you
+update the version of tokenizers/onnx/gcc/etc that you are using (in theory).

 1. Install Git Bash (https://git-scm.com/downloads).
 Use Git Bash Terminal until step 5
 2. Clone this repo (ner-backend) in Git Bash in your Documents folder (or any folder you want)
 3. Install NVM (https://github.com/coreybutler/nvm-windows) in Git Bash